 During the third and fourth quarters of fiscal 2003, the Company continued its cost reduction activities to better align expense levels with current revenue levels and ensure conservative spending during the current economic downturn.
 As a result of these activities, the Company recorded restructuring and other asset impairment charges of approximately \$3.4 million.
 These charges included severance and benefits of approximately \$1.2 million, as the Company reduced its workforce, under voluntary and involuntary separation plans, by thirty-two employees or thirty percent.
-The majority of the affected employees were employees of the semiconductor business based in Santa Clara, California and Marlow, United Kingdom and included employees from sales and marketing and research and development, as well as four executives of the Semiconductor business.
+The majority of the affected employees were employees from sales and marketing and research and development, as well as four executives of the Semiconductor business.
 Severance of approximately \$325,000 attributable to involuntary terminations was paid during the year ended March 31, 2003.